tobykurien/NSA_b_gone/README.md

 # NSA_b_gone

-An Bash script to improve your privacy online.
+A Linux shell script to improve your privacy online.

 # What it does